-Yes, freshmen are required to live on campus at Western Carolina University, and the majority of them participate in Western Carolina PEAKS, our transitional living learning community.
+Yes, freshmen are required to live on campus at Western Carolina University for two academic years, and the majority of them participate in Western Carolina PEAKS, our transitional living learning community.
 This is advantageous because it means your son or daughter will live in the heart of all the activity on campus and everything will be easily accessible.
-The freshman residency requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Freshman Authorization to Commute Form” and submits it to the Department of Residential Living.
+The residency requirement may be waived if the student is married or lives with parents or legal guardians in Jackson County or any county contiguous to Jackson County provided he/she completes a “Residency Exemption Form” and submits it to the Department of Residential Living.
 More information on this requirement can be found in Policy #96.

 How will my student be assigned to a residence hall room?

 The room assignments coordinator makes every attempt to meet the requests of all residents.
 Assignment priority is determined by the date on which the non-refundable housing deposit is received by OneStop.
 If your son/daughter requests to live with a particular person, we will make every effort to honor this request provided we have also received a request by the preferred roommate.
 Both students must request each other on their Residence Hall Agreements if they are freshmen.
 If they are continuing students, they will self-select via our online system.

 Can my son/daughter change rooms or residence halls?